RLE-Foundation/RLeXplore/README.md

 # Reinforcement Learning Exploration Baselines (RLeXplore)

-RLeXplore is a set of implementations of exploration approaches in reinforcement learning using PyTorch, which can be deployed in arbitrary algorithms in a plug-and-play manner.
+RLeXplore is a set of implementations of intrinsic reward driven-exploration approaches in reinforcement learning using PyTorch, which can be deployed in arbitrary algorithms in a plug-and-play manner.
 In particular, RLeXplore is designed to be well compatible with [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3), providing more stable exploration benchmarks.

 <div align=center>